Obsidian·RegTech / Reporting·April 2025

 Result

 RLS is underrated.
-Many teams write their own tenant isolation in the application layer — fragile, error-prone.
+Many teams write their own tenant isolation in the application layer — fragile, error-prone, and hard to audit.
 Postgres-native RLS moves isolation to where it belongs: into the engine that holds the data.
+Audit explanation becomes trivial: "Postgres RLS policies are enforced by the DB engine, not by application code."

 Similar project?